The view looking down at Angels Landing inside Zion Canyon.

 What is the elevation of Zion National Park?

-Zion sits about 4,000 feet above sea level, with some park areas slightly greater.
+Zion sits about 4,000 feet above sea level, with some park areas slightly higher.
 Even though you’re at some elevation, Zion National Park still gets warm during the summer.
 Make sure you’re drinking plenty of water!

 Hiking inside Bryce Canyon National Park.